muazra/Serve/README.md

 Options available for <option> in Setup:

-"0": serve only a single request
+"0": serve only a single request\n
-"1": use only a single thread for multiple requests "2": use fork to create process for each request
-"4": create new thread for each request
+"1": use only a single thread for multiple requests\n "2": use fork to create process for each request\n "4": create new thread for each request\n
-"5": use atomic instructions to implement task queue "6": use a thread pool to serve requests (in progress)
+"5": use atomic instructions to implement task queue\n "6": use a thread pool to serve requests (in progress)\n